Start date: September 2023

 As London’s Global University, we at UCL are better qualified than most to realise that any organisation is only as strong as the individuals who work for it.
 This, allied to the innovation and flexibility needed in today’s organisations, means that recruiting the right person has never been more important.

 The MSc Management course enables you to make an early and substantial contribution to your future employer.
-Each of our students are prepared for their future through career workshops, one-to-one advice, exclusive employer events and access to our alumni community.
+You will prepare for your future through career workshops, one-to-one advice, exclusive employer events and access to our alumni community.
 Whatever your nationality, experience or background, you will leave UCL equipped with the tools to become a high achiever in your chosen field.

 As an MSc Management student, you will benefit from a bespoke Careers and Employer Engagement programme and a dedicated careers team who will help you present yourself to leading graduate employers with confidence.